-December 31, 2012 December 31, 2011 Net current deferred tax assets 37 1,182 Net non-current deferred tax liabilities (18,496) (21,287) Total net deferred tax liabilities: \$ (18,459) \$ (20,105)
+December 31, 2014 December 31, 2013 Net current deferred tax assets 1,755 726 Net non-current deferred tax liabilities (20,877) (17,978) Total net deferred tax liabilities: \$ (19,122) \$ (17,252)

-In assessing the realizability of deferred tax assets at December 31, 2012, the Company considered whether it was more likely than not that some portion or all of the deferred tax assets will not be realized.
+In assessing the realizability of deferred tax assets at December 31, 2014, the Company considered whether it was more likely than not that some portion or all of the deferred tax assets will not be realized.
 The realization of deferred tax assets depends upon the generation of future taxable income, which includes the reversal of deferred tax liabilities related to depreciation, during the periods in which these temporary differences become deductible.
-As of December 31, 2012, the Company believes that all of the deferred tax assets will be utilized and therefore has not recorded a valuation allowance.
+Although the Company has had a taxable loss over the past three years, as of December 31, 2014, the Company believes that all of its available deferred tax assets will be utilized prior to expiration and therefore has not recorded a valuation allowance.

-The Company has a net operating loss carryforward ("NOL") in 2012 of \$2.4 million for state income tax reporting purposes due to the losses sustained in various states in 2011 and 2012.
+The Company has a net operating loss carryforward ("NOL") in 2014 of \$2.8 million for state income tax reporting purposes due to the losses sustained in various states in 2011, 2012 and 2013.
 The Company believes it will be able to utilize these NOL's against future income, due to expiration dates well into the future, and therefore no valuation allowance has been established.
 For federal tax reporting purposes, the Company carried all of its 2011 NOL back to 2009 and 2010 and received approximately \$13.1 million in cash against these tax years.
-Part of the loss generated in 2012 was carried back to 2010, and the Company's income tax receivable reflects this estimate.
-Approximately \$4.8 million remains as a tax carryforward, which the Company believes it will be able to utilize before expiration.
+Part of the loss generated in 2012 was carried back to 2010, and the Company received \$2.7 million in 2013.
+Approximately \$1.0 million remains as a federal tax carryforward, which the Company believes it will be able to utilize before expiration.